51LV3R-Theme/51LV3R-Theme-for-waybar/README.md

 ## Thanks
-A special thanks for @Sr.51LV3R that create this color scheme and port for waybar
+A special thanks for <a href="https://github.com/Eduardo-de-Oliveira-Santos">Sr.51LV3R</a> that create this color scheme and port for waybar, and for <a href="https://github.com/51LV3R-Theme">51LV3R Theme</a> to has created this color schemes.